catyugu/qat_with_lut/README.md

 Since the diffusion is highly sensitive to small numerical bias, the small loss of precision on calculating process can cause serious loss of image quality when deployed on C++.
 It might have caused serious channel imbalance and destroyed the image quality

-#### 2: Difficulty in activation quantization

-I've observed that even if trained with ternary quantized activation layer, the image quality can be much better with SiLU activation function than that with ternary quantized activation layer.

-#### 3: Speed bottleneck of conv2d operator
+#### 2: Speed bottleneck of conv2d operator

-The conv2d is called most time on
+The conv2d is called most time on reasoning, yet it is still the slowest part which result the reasoning speed to be frustrating, about 1s/iteration

 -----
 ### 6\.
 How to Run the DDPM Project